Micky014/micky_txlogger/README.md

 # 📁 micky_txlogger
-Event log provided by txAdmin (this idea is not mine, it has been uploaded before but this is my version)
+Discord log for txAdmin events (this idea is not mine, it has been uploaded before but this is my version)

 # ⚙️ Configuration
 📂 `../micky_txlogger/cfg/config.lua`